 Posted on June 30, 2002

-I worked for the Mine Action Information Center (MAIC) at JMU during my junior and senior cheap jerseys years and did anything and everything for them.
+I worked for the Mine Action Information Center (MAIC) at JMU during my junior and senior years and did anything and everything for them.
 In December 2001, the MAIC co-sponsored a conference in Miami regarding Mine Action in Latin America.
 In addition to assisting at the conference, I wrote summaries on presentations and pieced together the 300+ page bi-lingual proceedings.
 I also put together the accompanying bi-lingual website [website no longer active].

 The Mine Action in Latin America conference proceedings are available for review during the interview process.